gadomski/gadomski.github.io/_posts/2022-02-18-dependency-protection-with-python-and-github-actions.md

 ## In conclusion

 For a complete example of this implementation, with some extra bells and whistles (including a conda install and a Python version matrix), check out [this pull request](https://github.com/stac-utils/stactools/pull/228).
-In particular, the Github actions DRY-ification using the local composite action felt especially tasty – this author will be re-using that pattern often.
+In particular, the Github actions DRY-ification using the local composite action felt especially tasty – I will be re-using that pattern often.

 Here’s hoping this post helped explain how you might protect yourself from dependency breakages by using your CI as a defensive gate against your upstreams making changes that you haven’t expected.
 Cheers!